 White is the timeless finish for traditional radiators.
 A white column radiator will look great in almost any room and the neutral colour makes it easily adaptable to any style.

 Black is a great way to add a modern twist to an old fashioned style.
 Black radiators will make a real statement in your home and are ideal for anyone who wants to move away from the usual white finish.

 Alongside the standard colours you'll find in our range, many of our radiators are also available in a bespoke colour of your choice.
 Whether you want to go bold with orange or choose a vibrant pink, there are 40 RAL colours for you to choose from.
-This is the perfect way to add a touch of individually to your home and make sure your radiator doesn't simply fade into the background.
-For more information on purchasing your own bespoke coloured radiator, take a look at this comprehensive blog post.
+Please contact our sales team for more information on this.

 Vintage Radiator Valves